greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 ![The original illustration of a boy jumping rope with both feet flat but looking artificially suspended](https://cdn.victor42.work/posts/2025-05/bf930d87fa1154fe17e4f2013413ac7e.webp)

-No worries—if the pose is right, the rope can be added.
+No worries - if the pose is right, the rope can be added.
 This image had the most potential.
 A quick PS sketch of a jump rope started to look plausible.

 ![ComfyUI workflow showing input image with one leg erased and the generated output with leg inpainted](https://cdn.victor42.work/posts/2025-05/0bdd32c6089ae401973dd5a61ed22352.webp)